xxeonN22/pv247-homework-scripts/README.md

 When reviewing homework, you should put **H(h)odnotenie** or **H(h)odnoceni** or **E(e)valuation** inside pull request so the script will skip this repository when cloning / skip this repository when processing repositories.

+If the script wont start cloning repositories, just terminate the current run of the script and run it again.

 ## How to run the scripts

 #### 0. Before running scripts